dzchoi/dropalt/bootloader/notes.md

 #### Booting sequence
 A power reset or system reset will immediately boot from slot 0.
 Any other reset, such as an external reset or watchdog reset, will enter the bootloader (DFU mode).
 However, a reset with the RIOTBOOT_MAGIC_NUMBER set at the end of RAM will enter the bootloader.

-Any reset occurring during DFU mode will boot from slot 0 without re-entering DFU mode.

 Executing reboot_to_bootloader() from firmware will jump to the bootloader.

 #### Serial number